Gluten Free Banana Bread (Moist, Easy & Foolproof)

 Ingredients

-- 3 medium ripe bananas (the riper the better!!!)
+- 3 ripe bananas the riper the better!!!

 - 2 teaspoons vanilla extract